mlflow/mlflow/docs/source/models.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Spark model flavor enables exporting Spark MLlib models as MLflow models.
-Exported models are saved using Spark MLLib's native serialization.
-The exported model can then be loaded back as an MLlib model or deployed as a ``Python Function`` model.
+Exported models are saved using Spark MLLib's native serialization, and can then be loaded back as MLlib models or deployed as ``Python Function`` models.
 When deployed as a Pyfunc, the model will create its own SparkContext and convert pandas DataFrame input to a Spark DataFrame before scoring.
 While this is not the most efficient solution, especially for real-time scoring, it enables users to easily deploy any MLlib PipelineModel (as long as the PipelineModel has no external JAR dependencies) to any endpoint supported by